-The Special Education program is the academic home to many students who enjoy working with children and youth, especially children and youth with disabilities.
+Special Education is the academic home to many students who enjoy working with children and youth, especially children and youth with disabilities.
 Special Education graduates enter a high-need field with an almost 100% job placement rate, with graduates finding employment in Wisconsin and across the country.

 The program prepares educators to serve as resources and advocates for persons with disabilities and their families.
 This includes being a leader, collaborating with others, and working creatively within and outside schools to create inclusive educational experiences to improve the quality of life for individuals with disabilities and their families.